Where would you drive Machine Learning and Artificial Intelligence (MLAI) for the next decade?

-The MLAI FSP is currently working across the whole of CSIRO on cross-disciplinary projects that apply ML/AI to solve fundamental problems about conceptual and data-driven research applications.
-The solutions, platforms and people trained through the MLAI FSP will create a new ongoing capability within CSIRO to address core research challenges for the benefit of Australia.
+The MLAI FSP worked across the whole of CSIRO on cross-disciplinary projects that apply ML/AI to solve fundamental problems about conceptual and data-driven research applications.
+The solutions, platforms and people trained through the MLAI FSP, created a new ongoing capability within CSIRO to address core research challenges for the benefit of Australia.

-- Science – the FSP is an investment that will deliver lasting impact to areas of strategic interest across CSIRO by exploiting and advancing ML/AI research.
+- Science – an investment that will deliver lasting impact to areas of strategic interest across CSIRO by exploiting and advancing ML/AI research.

-- Technology – we will deliver new ML/AI solutions to age-old problems, novel solutions, and platforms for emerging challenges in a data driven world.
+- Technology – to deliver new ML/AI solutions to age-old problems, novel solutions, and platforms for emerging challenges in a data driven world.

-The MLAI FSP is designed to bring machine learning to CSIRO’s science.
-It accommodates areas of expertise defined through a consultative process, and is structured into “activities”, areas which can transform the science undertaken by CSIRO.
-The FSP seeks to consolidate the applications of ML into science across organisational boundaries.
+The MLAI FSP was designed to bring machine learning to CSIRO’s science.
+It accommodated areas of expertise defined through a consultative process, and was structured into “activities”, areas which could transform the science undertaken by CSIRO.
+The FSP was designed to consolidate the applications of ML into science across organisational boundaries.